 Step 1: Obtain an Officiating Application [ APPLICATION ]

-Step 2: Complete Concussion Training - Applicants must complete a course on concussion training, prior to officiating.
+Complete Concussion Training - Applicants must complete a course on concussion training, prior to officiating.

 Step 3: Mail application form and fee - Mail completed application form and required $65.00 application fee ($65 per sport, check or money order payable to the OHSAA) to OHSAA, L-4256, Columbus, Ohio, 43260-4256.
-Fall sport applications will only be accepted from June 15 through July 15, winter sport applications Sept.
-15 through Oct.
-15, spring sport applications Dec.
-15 through Feb.
-15. Track and Field application will be accepted year round.
+Applicatio deadlinen is Oct.
+15.

 Step 4: Receive officiating instruction books in mail - You will be mailed all study material and the testing instructions at least two weeks prior to the testing opening up.
-If you do not receive this material, contact the OHSAA officiating department at [email protected].
+If you do not receive this material, contact the OHSAA officiating department at [email protected]

 Step 5: Prepare for Officiating Exam - Study your rule books in preparation for the online test.